nuprl/website/blog/_src/posts/2017-09-27-final-algebra-semantics-is-observational-equivalence.md

 # Intuition: Implementing a Signature

-As a running example, say we wanted to implement a datatype of finite maps whose keys and values are both integer, i.e., finite multisets of integers.
+As a running example, say we wanted to implement a datatype of finite maps whose keys and values are both integers, i.e., finite multisets of integers.

 We could specify such a datatype by specifying a little language of